Published On: Nov 27 2012 12:35:37 AM CSTUpdated On: Nov 27 2015 01:00:00 AM CST

 2009: Golfer Tiger Woods crashes his SUV outside his Florida mansion, sparking widespread attention to reports of marital infidelity.
 Woods was treated for minor facial lacerations and received a ticket for careless driving.
 Following intense media speculation about the accident, Woods would release a statement on his website taking sole responsibility for the accident, calling it a "private matter" and crediting his wife, Elin Nordegren, for helping him from the car.
 On Dec.
 2, following the release by US Weekly of a voicemail message allegedly left by Woods for a mistress, he released another statement in which he admitted "transgressions."
 Woods and Nordegren would divorce on Aug.
 23, 2010.

 2007: Sean Taylor, a free safety for the Washington NFL team, dies at the age of 24 after being shot the day before by intruders at his Miami, Florida, area home.
 His death would lead to an outpouring of national support and sympathy, especially in the Washington, D.C., area, where Taylor had been a fan favorite, and in the Miami area, where Taylor had starred for the Miami Hurricanes in college.
-Five suspects were arrested in connection with the burglary and shooting, with one of them pleading guilty and receiving a 29-year prison sentence in May 2008.
-Two others were found guilty in 2013 and 2014 and sentenced to terms of 57 and a half years and life in prison.
-The two remaining suspects are still awaiting trial.
+Five suspects were arrested in connection with the burglary and shooting and eventually all received prison sentences between 18 years and life.

 2007: American physician Robert Cade, who led the research team that formulated Gatorade while working as a professor at the University of Florida in 1965, dies of kidney failure at the age of 80 in Gainesville, Florida.